josemanuelperez91/wallakeep-redux/README.md

 ### Create

-An editing form to create any advertisement the user wants.
+An editing form to generate an advertisement in the app.

 ### Detail/ID

-A view with all the recorded atributes of a selected advertisement.
+A view with all the stored atributes of a selected advertisement.